 Spine books are used for some subjects, and traditional texts are sometimes suggested as options.

-For history coverage in Wayfarers Ancient History, grammar level students use Story of the World Volume 1 and dialectic students use Guerber’s Story of the Ancient World, Story of the Greeks, and Story of the Romans, while rhetoric students choose from Susan Wise Bauer’s History of the Ancient World or Diana Waring’s Ancient Civilizations and the Bible.
+For history coverage in Wayfarers Ancient History, grammar level students use Story of the World Volume 1; dialectic students use Guerber’s Story of the Ancient World, Story of the Greeks, and Story of the Romans; and rhetoric students choose from Susan Wise Bauer’s History of the Ancient World or Diana Waring’s Ancient Civilizations and the Bible.
 Books from these same series are used with Wayfarers Medieval History.
 Parents also select historical fiction and non-fiction books from lists for each level.
 Timeline or Book of Centuries activities that are included in the lesson plans help students relate events they learn about through the various resources to the larger narrative of history.

 Geography ties in with history to some extent.
 In Wayfarers Ancient History, students read fictional books set in ancient times and especially in Asian settings.
 You will also use one or more “core” books throughout the year to build broader, foundational knowledge of geography: Expedition Earth, A Child’s Introduction to the World, Geography Through Art, and Eat Your Way Around the World.

 Science for grammar and dialectic levels uses a new series called the Quark Chronicles.
 These are fictional stories of children traveling through space on a sentient spaceship and learning science through their adventures.
-Quark Chronicles: Botany is available now with Quark Chronicles: Zoology coming next.
-These two books will be used with Wayfarers Ancient History.
-Future Quark Chronicles will be Anatomy, Astronomy, Geology, Weather, Chemistry, and Physics.
-(They will be used two books per year in the given order with the other Wayfarers courses.)
+Quark Chronicles: Botany Quark Chronicles: Anatomy, and Quark Chronicles: Zoology are available thus far.
+Botany and Zoology are used with Wayfarers Ancient History, and Anatomy is used with Wayfarers Medieval History.
+Future Quark Chronicles will be Astronomy, Geology, Weather, Chemistry, and Physics.
+(They will be used two books per year with the other Wayfarers courses, but other science resources are used in the meantime.)
 The dialectic level for science is buttressed with additional core books such as Botany in 8 Lessons and Exploring the World of Biology.
 DeVore recommends optional experiment and activity books such as those from the Great Science Adventures series.
-She recommends more challenging resources for the rhetoric level, but even those recommendations reflect her Charlotte Mason proclivities (e.g., High School Biology in Your Home by Bridget Ardoin that uses a guided research approach and the For Dummies series).
+She recommends more challenging resources for the rhetoric level, but even those recommendations reflect her Charlotte Mason proclivities (e.g., the For Dummies series and High School Biology in Your Home by Bridget Ardoin that uses a guided research approach).
 While she has recommendations for the lab portion of Biology, she doesn’t consider lab work essential and puts it under the optional “Activities.”
 (See her rationale on page 17 of her book.)
 Those trying to stick with traditional lab science courses for high school might want to use different resources.

 As with history and geography, for science there are recommendations for real books to use alongside the “core” books.
 For Wayfarers Ancient History, these books include many titles relating to botany.
 At the rhetoric level, she also includes Darwin’s On the Origin of Species as well as “biology worldview books” under three headings: Creationist, Intelligent Design, and Evolution.
 Thus, you can pick your own preference of viewpoint to present.
 Health and Sex Ed are also covered in both Ancient and Revolution Wayfarers courses.